Mixed Breeds

 6. Malshi (Shih Tzu x Maltese)

-They’re lively, playful, and thrive on companionship.
-Malshis are smart, loyal, and happiest when their people are nearby—leaving them alone too long can lead to anxiety or mischief.
+They’re lively and playful, and they thrive on companionship.
+Malshis are smart, loyal, and happiest when their people are nearby; leaving them alone too long can lead to anxiety or mischief.

 If you’re looking for a snuggle buddy that can also keep up with a short burst of play, the Malshi might be your perfect match.